-Live Connection Aid: under this strand we assist, encourage and equip gifted leaders and workers in developing nations to fulfill their destiny in alleviating poverty, eradicating disease, improving educational standards and helping disadvantaged communities.
-This strand was established in 2012 to assist with agricultural training skills; enabling rural leaders to bring tangible hope to benefit the communities in which they live.
+Live Connection Aid: was established in 2012 to assist with agricultural training skills; enabling rural leaders to bring tangible hope to benefit the communities in which they live.
 We embrace the adage “Give a man a fish and you have fed him for a day.
 Teach him how to fish and you have fed him for a lifetime.”

-Currently, Live Connection Aid’s two main projects are the establishment of an Agricultural Training Centre in Bor, South Sudan.
+Currently, Live Connection Aid’s two main projects are the establishment of an Agricultural Training Centre in Bor, South Sudan; and the establishment of a Skills Training Centre in Sonadi area of Zambia.
 Working in partnership with Foundations for Farming, self-sustainable subsistence farming principles are taught.
-Similarly we are looking to develop another Training Centre in Sonadi ,Zambia in conjunction with Live Connection Aid Zambia.

 Decades of civil war have resulted in people lacking even basic farming skills.
 The response to this problem is not to provide expensive mechanical equipment and amalgamate land holdings to create large farms, but rather to teach the local people how to farm sustainably on a small plot in their own village.

 This approach has already seen great success elsewhere.
 Foundations For Farming, an organization based in Zimbabwe, has achieved amazing results in that country and others in Africa.
 Foundations For Farming will be partnering with Live Connection to make this project a reality.